chavezom/swarm-demo/use_case-2/README.md

 make unseal
 ```

-You will be prompted to save the keys, then the keys will be used
+You will be prompted to prepare to save the keys, then the keys will be used
 to unseal the vault.

 ## Test

-You can try testing read/write to vault with the following commands
+You can try testing read/write to vault with the following alias.
-while still connected to vault:
+Make sure the docker engine you use is network accessible to the
+swarm cluster.

 ```
 export GITHUB_TOKEN=***-your-personel-access-token-****